 The overwhelming fear of dental appointments can be a common cause of anxiety.
 Many people visualize a drill-wielding man in a white coat just waiting to cause pain and remove teeth.
 The reality, however, is very different.
 The comfort, relaxation and happiness of the patient are embedded deep at the heart of any good dental practice.
-Dr. Luban and his staff at Carmel Mountain Dentistry will do whatever they can to reduce anxiety, allay fears and provide painless, quick treatments.
+Dr. Bunker and his staff at Carmel Mountain Dentistry will do whatever they can to reduce anxiety, allay fears and provide painless, quick treatments.

 Here is a list of some of the most common dental fears: